unixorn/awesome-zsh-plugins/README.md

 * [vi-mode (sinetoami)](https://github.com/sinetoami/vi-mode) - Add more `vi`-like functionality to ZSH.
 * [vi-motions](https://github.com/zsh-vi-more/vi-motions) - Add new motions and text objects including quoted/bracketed text and commands.
 * [vi-quote](https://github.com/zsh-vi-more/vi-quote) - Add an operation which quotes or unquotes a motion.
-* [viexchange](https://github.com/okapia/zsh-viexchange) - `vi` mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
+* [viexchange](https://github.com/okapia/zsh-viexchange) - A `vi` mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
 * [vim-mode](https://github.com/softmoth/zsh-vim-mode) - Friendly `vi`-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
 * [vim-plugin](https://github.com/nviennot/zsh-vim-plugin) - Allows you to do `vim filename:123` to open a file with the cursor at a specific line.
 * [vimman](https://github.com/yonchu/vimman) - View `vim` plugin manuals (help) like `man` in ZSH.